shanehoban/AnnotateJS/README.md

 # WhereClick - Paint/Annotate on any Website
 A small JavaScript script that allows you to paint on any website, in three different colours!

+I recommend you use the `whereClick.canvas.js` file as it is the cleanest.

-I recommend you use the `whereClick.animationFrame.js` or `whereClick.js` where possible - as this does not require jQuery.
-The animation frame perhaps slightly imrpoves the performance of the drawing.
+Howerver, if you don't want to use the canvas, you can use `whereClick.animationFrame.js` or `whereClick.js` where needed - as this does not require jQuery.
+The animation frame perhaps slightly imrpoves the performance of the drawing compared to without.
+Also, these don't have the button functionality for changing colours as of time of writing.
+You can hold the shift or ctrl key though, see below for details.

 ------